 Silvercrest issued 4,790,684 shares of Class A common stock in the IPO.
 Each Class B unit of SLP acquired by the Company with proceeds from the IPO immediately converted to a Class A unit.
 Class A units have the same rights as Class B units.
 During July 2013, the Company issued 718,603 shares of Class A common stock pursuant to the underwriters' exercise in full of the over-allotment option that the Company granted to the underwriters in connection with its IPO.
-During November 2013, 2,013,677 shares of Class B common stock automatically converted to Class A common stock upon the death of the Company's former Chief Executive Officer.
+During November 2013, 2,013,677 Class B units automatically converted to Class A common stock upon the death of the Company's former Chief Executive Officer and as per the terms of an exchange agreement entered into with our principal, a corresponding amount of Class B common stock was redeemed by the Company.
+During May 2014, 1,297 Class B units converted to Class A common stock upon the resignation of a partner.